pragma-org/website/src/content/about/about.md

 structureTitle: 'A multi-headed association, with members operating in full-consensus.'
 structureFirstParagraph: >
   In its initial phase, PRAGMA is setup as a multi-headed association where each member has a voice.
-The founding members constitutes the General Assembly and have ultimate authority on the strategy and functioning of the association.
+The founding members constitutes the **General Assembly** and have ultimate authority on the strategy and functioning of the association.

-  The General Assembly operates through the means of an Administrative Board who is effectively running the operations.
-A crucial mission of the board is to decide on projects and appoints Maintainer Committees to them.
+  The **General Assembly** operates through the means of an **Administrative Board** who is *effectively* running the operations.
+A crucial mission of the board is to decide on projects and appoints **Maintainer Committees** to them.
   The committees are small group of skilled software engineers in charge of developing and managing projects in collaboration with their respective open-source communities.
 structureSecondParagraph: >
-  Each project is supervised by a Maintainer Committee, who is both responsible for the core development but also for managing contributions.
+  Each project is supervised by a **Maintainer Committee**, who is both responsible for the core development but also for managing contributions.
 It is in touch with the project's community, and can onboard motivated contributors when necessary.

-  The Maintainer Committees are self-organising in ways that may differ from a project to another, for every project is different.
+  The **Maintainer Committees** are self-organising in ways that may differ from a project to another, for every project is different.
 While all strongly committed to the PRAGMA's principles, they may freely chose tools and processes that better serves the project.
 ---